nerc-project/nerc-docs/docs/openstack/persistent-storage/object-storage.md

 Making a container public allows you to send your collaborators a URL that gives access to the container's contents.

+!!! tip "Hosting a static website using public Container"
+    You can use public Container to host a static website.
+On a static website, individual webpages include static website content (HTML, CSS etc.).
+They might also contain client-side scripts (e.g. JavaScript).

 Click on your container's name, then check the "Public Access" checkbox.
 Note that "Public Access" changes from "Disabled" to "Link".